 Buying from a reseller means tremendous savings.
 “It’s more than half the price of a new one.
 We’re selling $20,000 and $30,000 lasers that would normally sell for $150,000,” says Drew Shafer, owner and president of The Laser Agent in Indianapolis.
 “Some of the lasers we sell are older – like 2004 lasers.
 But if they’re maintained properly they can do all the things that a brand new one can do.
 I just sold a 2005 tattoo removal laser, and it’s just as good as a 2015 laser if the parts are well kept.”

-And beyond that, many of the tattoos sported by those coming out of prison don’t need the most sophisticated equipment to remove.
+And regardless of price or seller, many of the tattoos sported by those coming out of prison don’t need the most sophisticated equipment to remove.

 “I don’t see the need for a very complex system with lots of color reduction,” says Scott Carson, founder of Oscilla Lasers and several other medical device-related companies in Park City, Utah.
 “Most of the tattoos that come out of prison are darker and homemade.
 Given the lack of the complexity in the color and type of ink, you can use older and less expensive devices.
 The only offset would be that if you’re running it 12 hours a day, seven days a week, a newer system would work better because you’d get a service contract.”